 Because Happiness Matters

 What really makes us happy?
 What kinds of things, daily activities and such, are associated with genuine happiness?
-Using evidence from the study of human evolution, psychology, sociology, and neuroscience, we begin to realise that there are many contributors to our happiness, and there is a nuanced web of contributors to happiness.
-Exercise, sleep, achievement, and genetics/predisposition are most commonly discussed when people talk about how to be happy, but is that it?
+Using evidence from the study of human evolution, psychology, sociology, and neuroscience, we begin to realise that there is a nuanced web of contributors to happiness.
+Exercise, sleep, achievement, and genetics/predisposition are most commonly discussed when people talk about how to be happy, but these are just the tip of the iceberg.

 In regard to exercise, when we look to the research on exercise's relationship to our happiness, there's a moderate association between physical activity and well being.
 So really, there is support for the idea that a happy mood is associated with moderate-intensity exercise.
 However, there's nuance here; the perspective of the exerciser and the feeling that a person puts into exercise helps influence elevated mood in relation to exercise.
-So it isn't only the exercise, it is also the mindset/intention.
+So it isn't just the exercise alone, it is also the mindset/intention of the activity.

 When we look at research on sleep, we see that people who sleep in a more regular, comfortable, and non-interrupted way score higher for happiness and feelings of well-being than poorly-rested people.
 But, people who sleep better are often better at self-compassion and self-regulation than those who cannot or do not sleep well.
-So again, there is more to it than the sleep alone.
+So again, there is more to it than the sleep alone.; it is also the relationship with the self.

 As for achievement, when researchers asked people about their academic and social achievement goals as well as their level of happiness, they found that people who reported a sense of achievement both academically and socially rated themselves as being happier than those who reported feeling little or no achievement.
-It is possible however, that the relationship between achievement and happiness are counter-dependent, meaning that it is possible that those who were grittier/perseverant, had higher levels of confidence, and who had a simpler definition of achievement, scored higher because they regularly practice activities and perspectives that support happiness and wellbeing.
+It is possible however, that the relationship between achievement and happiness are counter-dependent, meaning that it is possible that those who were happiest were also grittier/more perseverant, had higher levels of confidence, and who had a simpler definition of achievement.
+Perspectives and attitudes go hand-in-hand with the activites and achievements.

 Discussing genetics/predisposition, when we look at the numbers, approximately fifty percent (50%) of our happiness is due to our genes - this is what we often call "base-level" happiness.
-This is just what we were born with, as far as how happy we are or are not.
+This is just what we were born with - the bit we cannot really change.

 Ten to twenty percent (10-20%) of our happiness relies on our life circumstances.
 This number can vary, because it has to do with being richer or poorer; healthy or unwell; estranged or supported by family; more or less attractive to others; affected or not by natural disaster; and other things that are often out of our control.

 Thirty to forty percent (30-40%) of our level of happiness depends upon the way we think; how we respond to different things in life; what we do and don't do; how we go about doing the day-to-day activities involved in living.
-This is completely and utterly under our own personal control.
+This is the stuff we can control.

-Looking at those figures, it looks like we actually have a whole lot of control; especially when we consider that it's likely what we DO control has an effect on the 10-20% that is relative to circumstances.
+Looking at those figures, we can see that we have a whole lot of control; especially when we consider that it's likely what we DO control has an effect on the 10-20% that is relative to circumstances.
 When we change the way we think about happiness; when we take the appropriate level of responsibility for our contentment with life; and when we make a committed effort to take charge of our own wellbeing, it changes us and has an effect on the situations and environments in which we find ourselves; which affects how happy we may feel.

 We can see clearly that exercise, sleep, a sense of achievement, external factors, and our genetics are all elements affecting our happiness.
 However, the research shows that there are many other elements contributing to our happiness; things that have a deep impact on our general feeling of wellbeing and contentment.
 These contributing factors are: